JeremyCottontail/gpu-monitoring/README.md

 *The dashboard provides a comprehensive, real-time view of GPU performance metrics, system statistics, and active workloads across all installed GPUs.*

-> **Note:** If you have a screenshot of the running application, place it in `./docs/dashboard-screenshot.png` or update the path above.

 ---

 ## ✨ Features